Victordiamond/Celo-movie-ticket-tutorial/README.md

 ```

 -  `isTicketAvailable`: This modifier ensures that the requested number of tickets is available for purchase.
-It checks if the ticketsAvailable value for the given movie index is greater than or equal to the requested number of tickets.
+It checks if the `ticketsAvailable` value for the given movie index is greater than or equal to the requested number of tickets.

 - `isTicketForSale`: This modifier verifies that the movie tickets are currently available for sale.
-It checks the forSale flag for the given movie index.
+It checks the `forSale` flag for the given movie index.

 - `isAdmin`: This modifier restricts certain operations to be performed only by the movie administrator.
-It verifies if the msg.sender (current caller) is the same as the admin address of the movie.
+It verifies if the "msg.sender" (current caller) is the same as the admin address of the movie.

 **Add Movie**